compomics/ms2pip/extended_install_instructions.md

 ## Configure MS2PIPc to your use case
 A few parameters need to be set in the configuration file (by default `config.txt`):
-- `frag_method`: The peptide fragmentation method for which you want to predict spectra.
-This can be `HCD`, `CID` or `ETD`.
-The ETD models are still under heavy development and are not ready for general usage.
-Also, CID models are temporarily not included in the repository.
+- `frag_method`: The peptide fragmentation method or specific MS2PIP model to employ to predict peak intensities.
+The available models are listed in `README.md`.
-- `frag_error`: The MS/MS tolerance in Da.
+- `frag_error`: The MS/MS error tolerance in Da.
 This defines the width of the region around theoretical fragment peak m/z's where MS2PIPc looks for emperical peaks.
 This value is only of importance if you provide MGF spectrum files.
 - Post-translational modifications (PTMs): This part of the configuration file describes the PTMs that are present in the PEPREC file.
 Each line represents a certain PTM and is written as follows: `ptm=name,mass-shift,opt,AA`.
 The name should be identical to the PTM name that is used in the PEPREC file and is case-sensitive.
 Next is the mass-shift of the PTM in Da.
-The next variable should, for MS2PIP, be `opt` and is required for Omega compatibility.
+The next variable is not relevant for MS2PIP, so it can be `opt`.
 Last in line is the one-letter code of the amino acid (AA) on which the PTM occurs.
 If a certain PTM occurs on different AAs, every AA should have it's own line in the configuration file and have a unique name (eg `PhosphoT`, `PhosphoS` and `PhosphoY`).
 For N- and C-terminal modifications `AA` should be `N-term` or `C-term`, respectively.
 This leads, for instance, to the following syntax: `ptm=name,mass-shift,opt,N-term`
 - Lines can be commented out using a hash tag (`#`).

 ## Prepare your input data